 - And it must have the phrase A (or THE) SILVER LINING.

 Hmm, excuse me, I see a pattern here.
 I’m off to write more #FuriousFiction!

-Somehow I managed to write this blog post AND an entry for May’s #FuriousFiction competition in 55 hours!
+Somehow I wrote this blog post AND an entry for May’s #FuriousFiction competition in 55 hours!

-This month’s writing was ferociously #FuriousFiction!
+This month’s writing was ferocious #FuriousFiction!
 Once again, I enjoyed the process.
 Hopefully, the Writers’ Centre judges enjoy my short story, too.

 © 2020 Robert Fairhead